IN THIS ARTICLE

 High resolution reflection cubemaps.

-Pipeline interface abstraction allowing for platform-independent creation of forward+, deferred, or hybrid renderers via a pass system.
+Pipeline interface abstraction allowing for platform-independent creation of Forward+, Deferred, or hybrid renderers via a pass system.
+Supports Forward+ by default.

 Support for parallax correction, mixed reflections per render pass, and runtime editing and visualization for lighting artists.